The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 Northern lights tours are offered on the most regular basis in February and March.

-• How is the daylight during winter in Greenland?
+• How do daylight hours vary in Greenland?

 Since Greenland is a very extensive country the exact amount of daylight depends on the latitude of the places you visit.
 In Ilulissat in Disko Bay, the most visited place in winter, the daylight diminishes quickly from end of October onwards.
 The polar nights in that area, with the sun not rising above the horizon, last from end November until mid January.